-The school-specific academic goals outlined in the charter agreement are no longer relevant, as those goals were developed in 2012 based on FCAT performance data and future projections.
+The school-specific academic goals outlined in the charter agreement are no longer relevant as those goals were developed in 2013 based on FCAT performance data and future projections.
 However, we have made significant progress towards our mission of achieving greatness through high expectations, passion, and perseverance.

-Our students and teachers know the high standards expected of them and have exemplified this through FSA proficiency data, which has increased every year since opening in the 2014-15 school year.
-In our first year, students were performing below the average elementary school statewide.
-Since then, our students have improved their proficiencies in ELA, math, and science by over 20 percentage points each, now exceeding the average elementary school statewide.
+Our students and teachers know the high standards expected of them and have exemplified this through FSA proficiency data, which has increased every year since opening in the 2014-15 school year, and also through our designation as a high-performing charter school for the 2018-19 school year.
+When our school opened, proficiencies for all subjects were below the average middle school statewide in ELA, math, and science.
+Since our initial year, proficiencies have increased 20 percentage points in ELA, 41 percentage points in math, 15 percentage points in science, and 21 percentage points in social studies.
+Our students' proficiency scores now exceed that of the average middle school statewide with the exception of science, which had an 18 percentage point gap from the average middle school in our initial year that has now been closed to a 5 percentage point gap.
 This shows that teachers are setting high expectations and students are meeting those expectations in order to achieve greatness.

 Our students are now instilled with a passion for learning, which all starts with teachers' passion for teaching, and this has been exemplified through learning gains on the FSA.
-In our second year, student growth was below the average elementary schools' performance statewide.
-As of the most recent year, our students now significantly outperform the average elementary schoolwide statewide, with 63% making at least a year's worth of growth in ELA and 68% in math, which is almost 10 percentage points above the state average.
-This proves that PINES's culture has nurtured a passion for learning in its students and that they are dedicated to achieving greatness by learning each year.
+Our students' growth has exceeded that of the average middle school statewide by at least 10 percentage points in both math and ELA each year.
+Moreover, our students' growth has been 13 percentage points higher in ELA and 20 percentage points in math than the average middle school statewide.
+This proves that our culture has instilled a passion for learning in our students and that they are dedicated to achieving greatness by learning each year.

-Our students and teachers also possess a drive to persevere on our path to greatness.
+All of our students and teachers also possess a drive to persevere in order to achieve greatness.
 Together, the school collectively pushes through times of adversity that require the "extra mile," specifically during state assessments.
-We prepare each student and afford them the highest chance of success, execute the proper processes and procedures efficiently and effectively during actual assessment times, and use the data from those assessments to improve instruction and better target each individual student needs.
+We prepare each student and afford them the highest chance of success, execute the proper processes and procedures during actual assessment times, and use the data from those assessments to improve instruction and better target each individual student's needs.
 Teachers are dedicated to this demanding work and our students reciprocate that by doing their part to prepare for the assessments, following the rules and procedures during assessment times, and being receptive to the feedback they receive in light of their assessment results.
-Furthermore, our gains among the lowest 25% of students (those who deal with academic adversity on a daily basis) are the ultimate embodiment of PINES's perseverance.
-Among our lowest 25% of students, more than 50% have made a year's worth of growth for the past two years in ELA (63% in 2017-18 and 56% in 2016-17).
-In math, gains among the lowest 25% dropped from 45% in 2015-16 to 29% in 2016-17.
-However, gains significantly improved to 44% for 2017-18, which again shows our school's ability to persevere in the face of adversity on our journey toward greatness.
+Furthermore, our gains among the lowest 25% of students (those who deal with academic adversity on a daily basis) are the ultimate embodiment of PINESM's perseverance.
+Every year, well over 50% of our lowest 25% of students have made one year's worth of growth in both ELA and math.
+On average, the percent of our lowest 25% of students making learning gains exceeds the state average by 19 percentage points in ELA and 22 percentage points in math.